Derwent East Bank Route

 Following further talks and exploratory walks with DVT, it was decided that MCA would join forces with DVT to promote a joint walking / cycling route between Matlock Bath and Matlock as part of the much larger DVT project.

-Lobbying by DVT has now borne fruit in that Derbyshire County Council have decided to fully fund a £100,000 feasibility study for the whole route.
+Derbyshire County Council commissioned a £100,000 feasibility study for the whole route.
 Although the Matlock Bath – Matlock section is but a small part of the overall scheme, it is the part that is probably the most challenging technically and therefore the most expensive.
 However it would also offer the greatest rewards in that it finally offers a complete off-road solution and a very attractive riverside route for both walkers and cyclists.
-Derbyshire County Council have appointed AECOM, who have extensive and local experience in this field, to carry out the work.
-MCA has sent them a briefing report detailing the exploratory work already carried out on the Matlock to Matlock Bath section.
+Derbyshire County Council have now asked the consultants, AECOM, who carried out the feasibility study to take it to the next stage and prepare an implementation report for the whole route.

 Exploring the Route